-ABS Hydraulic Controls
+ABS Hydraulic Control Valves

-During a panic braking situation, the ABS operates these valves to prevent a wheel or wheels from skidding.
+During a panicked and hard braking situation, the ABS operates these valves to prevent a wheel or wheels from skidding.
 If a wheel is about to skid, the inlet or isolation solenoid valve is activated to block off flow from the master cylinder and maintain pressure in the brake caliper.